xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 ---
 This article covers:

-   * The steps that need to be taken by an X-Cart store administrator to launch a multivendor store/online marketplace.
-See {% link "Steps to launch a multivendor X-Cart-based marketplace" ref_5saLJNod#steps-to-launch-a-multivendor-x-cart-based-marketplace %}
+   * {% link "Steps to launch a multivendor X-Cart-based marketplace" ref_5saLJNod#steps-to-launch-a-multivendor-x-cart-based-marketplace %} -  The steps that need to be taken by an X-Cart store administrator to launch a multivendor store/online marketplace.
-   * The tasks that need to be performed by the administrator to manage this multivendor store/online marketplace on a day-to-day basis. {% link "Administrator tasks to manage a multivendor marketplace" ref_5saLJNod#administrator-tasks-to-manage-a-multivendor-marketplace %}
+   * {% link "Administrator tasks to manage a multivendor marketplace" ref_5saLJNod#administrator-tasks-to-manage-a-multivendor-marketplace %} - The tasks that need to be performed by the administrator to manage this multivendor store/online marketplace on a day-to-day basis.

 In this manual, by "administrator" we mean the store owner/storefront operator or an agent acting on their behalf and represented by an X-Cart store user with the access level "Administrator" and the role "Administrator".